 You’ve heard of Dasani water?
-It should be called Alatoona, as in Lake Alatoona, just north of Atlanta, where Coca Cola takes in million gallons of that water, actually part of the Etowah watershed, covering a big chunk of north Georgia.
-Coke pays about .002 cents (that’s two hundredths of a cent) per gallon of that water and then processes it for sale at a typical retail price of around 4.68 per gallon.
+It should be called Alatoona, as in Lake Alatoona, just north of Atlanta, where Coca Cola takes in million gallons of that water.
+The water comes from the Etowah watershed, covering a big chunk of north Georgia.
+Coke pays about .002 cents (that’s two thousandths of a cent) per gallon of that water.
+They then processes it for sale at a typical retail price of around $4.68 per gallon.

-You can start to see the economic tapestry and the weirdness when you consider that the Atlanta metro area is way overdeveloped for the amount of fresh water available, as evidenced by the drought of 2008.
-There is ongoing talk of tapping into the Tennessee River based on antique boundary maps which suggest a vague legal right to do that.
-So, with the high profitability and economic dependency on a product that we can get almost for free, it speaks of a very strange situation.
+You can start to see the economic tapestry unfold when you consider that the Atlanta metro area is way overdeveloped for the amount of fresh water available.
+Atlanta residents experiences this first-hand with the drought of 2008.
+There is ongoing talk of solutions to prevent another drought.
+An antique boundary maps suggest Atlanta may have a vague legal right to tap into the Tennessee River.
+Now add in the high profitability and economic dependency on a product that is virtually free.
+A very strange situation has formed.
 Doesn’t it make you wonder where it will lead next, as water resources become increasingly strained?

 For more on that, check out this excellent article from Creative Loafing.